lunduniversity/hello-scala.g8/README.md

 ```
 sbt new lunduniversity/hello-scala.g8
 ```
-Wait a while.
+Wait for a rather long while.
 After a while the template has been downloaded from github and you are prompted to give a name for your scala project.
 The output looks something like this:
 ```
 $ sbt new lunduniversity/hello-scala.g8
 [info] Loading settings for project global-plugins from gpg.sbt ...